EmoryAir/Atlanta-GHG/README.md

 # Atlanta-GHG
-Data on greenhouse gas emissions in the city of Atlanta
+Data on greenhouse gas (GHG) emissions in the city of Atlanta reported for the Global Protocol for Community-Scale (GPC) in 2015.